PranabChakma/Danny-s-Diner-SQL-Case-Study/README.md

 # How to run
-1. Create a database using
+1. Create a database using 'dannys_diner.sql'
 2. Insert data using
 3. Execute analytical queries in
 4. View output tables